blech-lang/blech-doc/README.md

 The [documentation for the Docsy Theme](https://www.docsy.dev/docs/adding-content/) explains how to create content.

 Creating a blog post is easy.
 The [Docsy example site shows how to do this](https://example.docsy.dev/blog/2018/10/06/easy-documentation-with-docsy/).

-Additional information can be found in the [TechOS theme documentation](https://temp.bep.is/td/docs/theme-documentation/).